All about Farmer Rick

 I continued with my job as a park ranger, but Cindy quit her job as a park technician for the State and began her farming career the year after we were married.
 I knew almost nothing about growing vegetables, never having even had a garden.

-This great learning experiment still continues.
-It is a challenge working the farm work into my already busy schedule.
-Farming is Cindy's full-time job.
-From March thru October it's a dawn to dusk commitment.
+For 17 years this great learning experiment continued.
+It was a challenge working the farm work into my already busy schedule.
+Farming was Cindy's full-time job.
+From March thru October it's was a dawn to dusk commitment.
 I put every spare moment into the farm.

 For a couple of years I served as market manager for a local Maryland Department of Agriculture sponsored market, Jones Station Farmers' Market.
 Keeping up with that market and our own on the farm just got to be too much.
-I no longer sell at that market but I still serve on the Board of Directors and keep the books for the market.
+We stopped selling at that market but I served on the Board of Directors and keep the books for the market for a couple more years.

-Presently we're tilling about 10 acres of which about half is double cropped.
-We sell everything at our roadside market.
-This is still a bit much, but manageable.
-The market business is still growing beyond our means to supply it, so we do occasionally buy in some local produce to fill the demand.
+Until the fall of 1999 we're tilling about 10 acres of which about half was double cropped.
+We sold everything at our roadside market.
+This was still a bit much, but manageable.
+The market business was still growing beyond our means to supply it, so we did occasionally buy in some local produce to fill the demand.

 As the millennium came to a close we discussed ways to scale things back and re-think the whole operation.
 In the fall of 1999 we did just that -- in one life changing swoop we sold our last tomato, sold off all our unneeded equipment and set about building a new dream.
 Dun-Pikin Farm was born.
 We literally re-built the place.
 We had a shell of a barn built and finished it off ourselves.
 We built thousands of feet of board fence, a sand arena, and purchased tack, horses and all the accoutrements of a horse boarding/lesson business.

 By the Spring of 2000 we were back in business, the horse business.
-Cindy handles this farm operation herself and I've enjoyed quite a respite from my previous involvement with the produce farm.
-Gotta go now...stalls to muck....
+For a decade or so Cindy handled this new farm operation herself and I enjoyed quite a respite from my previous involvement with the produce farm.
+There was still plenty for me to do, but it was nothing like trying to grow and sell produce.
+And in 2012 I retired from my county job which give me time to get more involved.
+Gotta go now...stalls to muck, fences to fix ....

 Return to Rick's Home Page